KIMBERLY MAY, LPC-S, LMFT

 What is your approach to therapy?

 In brief, collaboration, pragmatism and compassion are the corner stones of my therapy style.
 However, I think honesty and humor are crucial components as well.
-I use a strengths-based approach, incorporating harm-reduction psychotherapy, motivational interviewing, cognitive behavioral therapy and solution-focused therapy.
+I use a strengths-based and trauma informed approach, incorporating harm-reduction psychotherapy, motivational interviewing, cognitive behavioral therapy and solution-focused therapy.

 What if I don’t feel like you and I are good fit?